Vefa: Attractions

 Not far from Vefa Bozacısı is the Recai Mehmed Efendi sibyan mektep, an Ottoman primary school opened in 1775, its facade entirely covered in marble carvings that incorporate fountains and a sebil from which drinks were dispensed to passers-by.
 Nearby is the Ekmekcizade Ahmed Paşa Medresesi, an Ottoman theological school built around 1618 for a vizier of the sultan.

 Near Vezneciler Metro stop is the large Kalenderhane Mosque which was built as the Middle Byzantine church of Theotokos Kyriotissa and stands beside the remains of an early Byzantine bathhouse.
 Running along one side of the church is a stretch of the Aqueduct of Valens which used to bring water into the city from Thrace (Trakya) in Roman and Byzantine times.

 Vefa is also home to Vefa S.K., one of Istanbul's historic soccer clubs.

+In popular culture

+The life of Şeyh Muslihiddin Nureddinzade is portrayed in TRT 1 TV Series Vefa Sultan and his character is played by İsmail Ege Şaşmaz.